brachaer/CovidServer/README.md

 ### 2. Open terminal from server folder.
 ### 3. Install server dependencies:
       npm install
-### 4. Change file env to .env  add the following content:
+### 4. Create a .env file in the root of the server project with the following content:
       PORT=8080
       CONN=your-mongodb-connection-string
 ### 5. Run server: